SeanLim2101/PiC-Code-Jax/README.md

         <li>box_size contains ($L_x,L_y,L_z$). </li>
         <li>particle_parameters contains (particle positions, velocities, qs, ms, q/ms, number of each pseudospecies, weights).
           <ol>
-            <li>Particle positions and velocities should both be an Nx3 array.</li>
+            <li>Particle positions and velocities should both be an $N\times3$ array.</li>
             <li>Qs,ms and q/ms should all be Nx1 arrays.
-Note it has to be Nx1 and not N to be compatible with JAX's vmap function.
-Also note the use of q/m to reduce floating point errors as JAX is single-precision.</li>
+Note it has to be $N\times1$ and not $N$ to be compatible with JAX's vmap function.
+Also note the use of $\frac{q}{m}$ to reduce floating point errors as JAX is single-precision.</li>
             <li>number of each pseudospecies should be an iterable of the number of each pseudospecies, e.g. if I had 5000 electrons and 1000 protons, it would be (5000,1000)</li>
             <li>weights should be an integer/float
           </ol>
         </li>
-        <li> fields contains (array of E-fields,array of B-fields) where both are Mx3 arrays specifying initial E- and B- fields.
+        <li> fields contains (array of E-fields,array of B-fields) where both are $M\times3$ arrays specifying initial E- and B- fields.
 In EM_solver.py there is a function, find_E0_by_matrix to help check if the initial conditions are correct (this may provide the wrong answer by a constant, hence it is recommended to manually calculate the E-field values). </li>
       </ol>
     </li>
-    <li>ext_fields contains (array of E-fields,array of B-fields) where both are Mx3 arrays specifying external E- and B- fields.
+    <li>ext_fields contains (array of E-fields,array of B-fields) where both are $M\times3$ arrays specifying external E- and B- fields.

 Note the staggered grid when dealing with E-fields, which are defined on the edges of cells.